 Potential investors should be aware that an investment in our securities involves risk.
 We cannot assure you that our objectives will be achieved or guarantee a return on invested capital.
 In addition, there will be occasions when the Adviser and its affiliates may encounter potential conflicts of interest.
-See "Risk Factors" in this prospectus, our 2018 Annual Report and our 2019 Q1 Quarterly Report, as well as the other documents that are incorporated by reference herein or in any prospectus supplement, for a description of these and other risks relating to our business and investments in our securities, including that:
+See "Risk Factors" in this prospectus, our 2021 Annual Report and our 3Q 2022 Quarterly Report, as well as the other documents that are incorporated by reference in this prospectus or in any prospectus supplement, for a description of these and other risks relating to our business and investments in our securities, including that: